 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

-Corruption remains a problem in El Salvador, which scored 34 points out of 100 on the 2019 Corruption Perceptions Index reported by Transparency International, which scores countries on their perceived levels of corruption.
-Soliciting, offering, or accepting a bribe are considered criminal acts and U.S. companies doing business in El Salvador are subject to the United States Foreign Corrupt Practices Act (FCPA).
+Corruption remains a problem in El Salvador, which scored 34 points out of 100 and ranked 115 out of 180 on the 2021 Corruption Perceptions Index reported by Transparency International, which scores countries on their perceived levels of corruption.
+Soliciting, offering, or accepting a bribe are considered criminal acts, and U.S. companies doing business in El Salvador are subject to the United States Foreign Corrupt Practices Act (FCPA).

 El Salvador’s procurement law calls for competitive contracts and applies to all Salvadoran public institutions.
 The procurement process is decentralized; each government agency is responsible for promoting and awarding contracts.
 There is no electronic contracting platform, only an electronic notification system for companies registered online as providers at Comprasal, which is open to U.S. companies.
 Procurements are sometimes posted without sufficient advance notice, with short timelines to submit tenders, and the results are not always transparent.
 Technical specifications are occasionally tailored in a way that favors one over another.

 In March 2022, the Legislative Assembly approved the State of Emergency in El Salvador due to gang-related violence.
 This measure has been extended multiple times in 30-day intervals, without a clear end date.
 Within this State of Emergency, the Executive Branch allows contracting and acquisitions without adhering to the Law of Acquisitions and Contracts of the Public Administration (LACAP) if they can demonstrate ties with the emergency.
 This creates a fast-moving and nontransparent procurement process.